eric900115/PulmoCoach/README.md

 Before running the application, ensure that the following are installed on your machine:

 Node.js and npm (Node Package Manager): You can download them from https://nodejs.org/<br>
+Angular CLI: You can install it by running the following command in your terminal/command prompt:
+'''bash
+npm install -g @angular/cli
+'''
 Python 3.x: You can download it from https://www.python.org/downloads/<br>
 Git: You can download it from https://git-scm.com/downloads
 ### Clone the Repository